19 Mar Business analytics – cooperation, exchange of knowledge and data-based decisions

 Is a thriving business analytics team equipped with the right tools enough for organizations to use the potential of the data they collect?
 Certainly, for many companies, this is one of the key elements of their data culture.
 However, it is rarely enough to make significant decisions based on the full spectrum of available data.

 You already have data, but what about access to it?

-This is because the results of analyzes are often lost in the maze of information and matters reaching decision-makers, which means that in many cases managers make decisions based on their gut feeling and limited knowledge.
+This is because the results of analyzes are often lost in the maze of information and matters reaching decision-makers.
+This means that in many cases managers make decisions based on their gut feeling and limited knowledge.
 Given that the knowledge they need is often already within the organization – but the managers do not have convenient access to it – one can speak of a waste of resources.

 Focusing solely on the development of analytical resources without paying attention to how knowledge will be made available to target recipients can be compared to creating a powerful factory without access to roads or logistics.
 Generating new knowledge is useless if the organization does not adopt an appropriate strategy of sharing information and internal collaboration in the area of data and analysis.

 How to enable data and knowledge flow in the organization?

 It is difficult to identify one factor that will cause all members of the organization to include data and analyses in their everyday work and decision-making processes.
 Rather, we can talk about a set of elements that make up the entire culture of a given enterprise, where the team members’ approach, organizational practices, division of roles and responsibilities make working with data a habit, regardless of position.
 An organization that is successful by using business analytics needs appropriate technical foundations to remove common obstacles to access to analytical resources.